kgmeister/maplestorybot/README.md

 # Description:
 Bumblebee Bot is a custom bot for the 2D MMORPG game - MapleStory.
-This bot do not trigger in-game lie detector.
+This bot does not trigger in-game lie detector in MapleSEA (tested), however not tested in other region MS / private server.
 It is open sourced and free to use.

 # Features: